 - They can also swap shifts with coworkers and get notified when managers approve schedule changes.

 - All of this can be done instantly.
 There is no longer a need to wait hours or days for schedule changes.

-Scheduling apps exist so you can connect with your staff outside of the workplace in an effective manner.
 Zip Schedules is dedicated to making the process simple and fast.
 Gone are the days of long wait-times for following up on time off requests.

 Compliance is a key factor in predictive scheduling.
 Different states have varying regulations in regard to compliance.

 For example, in California, employees must give their employees a 30-minute lunch break before the first 5 hours of their shift is up.

 When you have to make sure every employee's schedule coincides with the laws, creating the schedule can appear difficult.
 Apps are designed to work around these laws for you so you don't have to worry about clashing shifts with your employees' availability.
 Simple interface makes it easy to navigate the app, even for beginners or those who have a phobia of technology.